NishitaNJ/pes_pd/README.md

 ## Timing analysis with ideal clocks using openSTA:
 ### Setup time analysis and introduction to flip-flop setup time:
+* Timing analysis with ideal clocks is a fundamental aspect of digital circuit design and verification.
+* "Ideal clocks" refer to clock signals that are assumed to have zero skew and zero jitter, simplifying the analysis by disregarding real-world clock signal imperfections.
+* The primary objective of timing analysis with ideal clocks is to ensure that a digital design operates correctly within specified timing constraints.
+* This analysis involves assessing whether signals meet setup and hold time requirements, as well as verifying that maximum clock-to-q delays in flip-flops or latches are not exceeded.

 ### Introduction to clock jitter and uncertainty:
+* Clock jitter can result from various sources, including electronic noise, power supply fluctuations, and signal interference.
+* Clock jitter refers to the deviation or variability in the timing of a clock signal from its ideal, periodic waveform.
+* On the other hand, clock uncertainty encompasses various sources of timing variability, including jitter, but also factors like clock skew and clock-to-clock variations.
+  + Clock Skew: Clock skew refers to the difference in arrival times of the clock signal at various points in the system.
+It can result from variations in trace lengths or delays in clock distribution networks.
+  + Clock-to-Clock Variations: Clock-to-clock variations account for differences between multiple clock domains within a system.
+These variations can affect the synchronization and data transfer between different parts of a design.
+  + Jitter and Phase Noise: Clock jitter contributes to clock uncertainty by introducing variations in the clock's rising and falling edges.
+Phase noise, a type of jitter, impacts the clock's phase and can affect communication systems' spectral purity and data integrity.
+  + Temperature and Voltage Variations: Changes in temperature and supply voltage can affect the clock's frequency and jitter characteristics.
+These variations can be especially important in mobile devices and other systems exposed to varying environmental conditions.

 ## Clock tree synthesis tritonCTS and signal integrity:
 ### Clock tree routing and buffering using H-tree algorithm:
+* Clock tree routing and buffering using the H-tree algorithm is a common technique in digital integrated circuit design.
+* The H-tree is a specific topology used to distribute clock signals efficiently and evenly to various parts of the chip while minimizing clock skew.
+  + H-Tree Topology: H-tree topology is used for clock distribution, resembling the letter "H" with a balanced hierarchical structure.
+  + Buffer Insertion: Clock buffers are inserted along the clock tree to maintain signal integrity and compensate for signal attenuation.
+  + Balanced Routing: The routing process aims to balance clock tree branches to minimize delays and clock skew.
+  + Clock Skew Minimization: H-tree structures inherently minimize clock skew, ensuring consistent clock arrival times.
+  + Timing Analysis: Post-routing timing analysis verifies that the clock tree meets setup and hold time constraints.
+  + Optimization: Iterative optimization may involve buffer sizing, placement changes, or re-routing to meet timing goals.
+  + Verification: Clock tree verification ensures the design meets power, performance, and reliability requirements.
+  + Iterative Refinement: Designers iterate on routing and buffering to resolve timing violations if detected during verification.
 ### Crosstalk and clock net shielding:
+* Crosstalk is unwanted interference between adjacent signal traces, causing signal distortion or corruption.
+* Types of Crosstalk: Common types include capacitive and inductive crosstalk, affecting signal integrity.
+* Techniques like spacing, shielding, and differential signaling can reduce crosstalk effects.
+* Clock net shielding involves isolating clock signals to minimize interference and crosstalk.
 ### Labs steps to run CTS using tritonCTS:
 * To run the CTS type the command: `run_cts`
 * This step will create a new 'cts' file in the synthesis directory.